Pilots: Know Before You Go!

-Overflight prohibitions have been in place for many years, and in February 2012 a Final Rule standardized NOAA regulations across the sanctuaries to reflect a consistent and clear regulatory approach.
-The regulatory modifications were required by the FAA in order to post a clear notice to pilots on aeronautical charts about low overflight prohibitions in national marine sanctuaries along the west coast.
+Minimum altitude limits have existed within west coast national marine sanctuaries for many years, and in February 2012 a Final Rule standardized National Oceanic and Atmospheric Administration (NOAA) overflight regulations across the sanctuaries to reflect a consistent and clear regulatory approach.
+Once the regulatory modifications went into effect, the Federal Aviation Administration (FAA) posted a specific notice to pilots on aeronautical charts about NOAA's regulated overflight zones within the marine sanctuaries.

 Why Fly Higher?

 Direct flyovers or multiple passes over sensitive wildlife areas can harm wildlife and be unsafe for pilots.
-These overflight prohibitions pertain to all aircraft, including both rotary-wing and fixed-wing aircraft.
+These NOAA overflight regulations pertain to all motorized aircraft.

 Successful breeding is critical for seabird populations.
 Seabirds have low reproductive rates and are susceptible to climate variability, prey availability and oceanic conditions.
 Seabirds form dense breeding colonies on offshore rocks, isolated sea stacks, islands and steep mainland cliffs.
 These areas are relatively void of land predators.
 However, low flying aircraft disrupt seabird nesting activities and cause adults to flee from and abandon their nests, which can break and knock eggs from the nest, or leave eggs and chicks exposed to predators.
 Monitoring data has shown that high levels of disturbance, including frequent mild disturbances or a single severe event, can cause complete breeding failure of a seabird colony, and/or result in colony abandonment.

 Marine mammals react negatively to low-flying aircraft.
 Circling or multiple passes are disruptive to the natural behavior of marine mammals.
 Whales that are milling or resting at the surface are most sensitive.
-When possible, a single pass is recommended.
 Seals and sea lions haul out on intertidal ledges, beaches and rocky inlets to nurse their pups, heal wounds and rest.
 Low overflights can frighten marine mammals into the water.
 During pupping season, low flying aircraft can cause a mother and pup to become separated which can lead to starvation for the pup, or result in stampedes which may cause trampling and death.

 Protect wildlife, stay safe, and stay within the law